• Skip to primary navigation

 How to freeze extra shredded zucchini?

-After the zucchini is shredded I put it in a paper towel line colander so the towel can absorb some of the excess water from the zucchini.
+After the zucchini is shredded I put it in a paper towel lined colander so the towel can absorb some of the excess water from the zucchini.
 I like to freeze my shredded zucchini in 2 cup portions.
 Measure out 2 cups and place it in a quart size freezer safe zip top bag.
 Then I stack all the bags flat on a baking sheet and place it in the freezer.
 I like the bags to freeze flat because they will store easier in the freezer and there is no wasted space.

 • Banana Nut Muffins